An object detection and camera system for heavy equipment can prevent work zone struck-by injuries by alerting operators of their surroundings.

 Hazard Analysis — Work Zone Struck-by Injuries and Fatalities

-Problem:Workers that operate earth-moving equipment may face hazards from work zone struck-by injuries and fatalities.
+Problem:Workers that construct and refurbish concrete and asphalt roadways may face hazards from work zone struck-by injuries and fatalities.

 Workers performing highway construction and maintenance may be at risk of work zone struck-by injuries.
 The lack or improper use of safety equipment or warning devices can lead to these struck-by injuries or fatalities.